JusJae/CI_MS1_HomePhitness/README.md

 ### 404 Error Page

-- Provides the user with .
+- Provides the user with page to let them know that they have reached a page that does nto exist and to return tot he home page.

 <details>
 <summary>Error 404 Image</summary>